benhanna99/matrix_docs/content/blog/say-hello-to-doks/index.md

 ---
 title: "How Does the Internet Work?"
 description: "Learn How The Internet Works"
-lead: "The internet is simply a wire.
-2 computers connected to this wire can communicate."
+lead: ""
 date: 2021-02-04T09:19:42+01:00
 lastmod: 2021-02-04T09:19:42+01:00
 draft: false
 weight: 50
 images: ["say-hello-to-doks.png"]
-contributors: ["Bernard Hanna"]
+contributors: ["John Doe"]
 ---

 Whenever an email, webpage, tweet, image etc etc travel across the internet, computers break the information into smaller pieces called **packets**.
-When information reaches reaches its destination, the packets are reassembled in its original order to make a email, webpage, tweet, image etc etc.
+When information reaches its destination, the packets are reassembled in its original order to make a email, webpage, tweet, image etc etc.

 A server is a special computer connected **DIRECTLY** to the Internet.
 A website is files on that servers hard drive.
 So therefore a website exists on a computer, somewhere, and is accessed **through** the Internet.